gslin/twitter2facebook/README.md

 # Login Facebook

 For local/desktop server, you can just open the browser and login Facebook.
-For remote server (e.g. VPS), you may install `tightvncserver` and `icewm` to setup VNC:
+For remote server (e.g. VPS), you may install `tightvncserver` and `icewm` to setup a VNC server:

     tightvncserver -depth 24 -geometry 1366x768

-Then SSH into the server and create a tunnel (`:1` is usually `:5901`) to allow your VNC viewer to access the desktop environment:
+Then SSH into the server and create a tunnel (`:1` is usually `:5901`) to allow your VNC viewer to access the desktop environment securely:

     ssh -L5901:127.0.0.1:5901 server.example.com